ViralFeedback/ViralFeedback/README.md

 Additionally, there is a `Caddyfile` used for configuring a [caddy server](https://caddyserver.com/) for serving static assets and serving as a reverse proxy for the APIs.
 NOTE: you will need to edit this file to add your domain.

-The Strapi CMS has it's own [documentation for deployments](https://strapi.io/documentation/v3.x/getting-started/deployment.html#hosting-provider-guides).
+The Strapi CMS has it's own [documentation for deployments](https://strapi.io/documentation/v3.x/getting-started/deployment.html#hosting-provider-guides) using [PM2](https://pm2.keymetrics.io/).
+We also use [PM2](https://pm2.keymetrics.io/) for serving our [Next.js](https://nextjs.org/) frontend.